Agira: Main sights

 There is also an Arab–Byzantine castle, later rebuilt by the Hohenstaufen, of which two towers still stand.

 The Pozzillo artificial lake lies near the town in a eucalyptus wood, and provides a habitat for a large variety of birds, and a way-stage for migrators.
 Another reserve – the Riserva di Piano della Corte – has been created in the Erean Mountains, and the Mediterranean forest of the Vallone di Piano della Corte is scheduled to become another reserve.
 The area also contains sulphur springs.

 Economy

 The town is a centre of agriculture: productions include cereals, almonds, olives, and grapes.
 The large areas of pasture also make possible the breeding of cattle, sheep, and horses.

-Transportation
+Transport

 There is a railway station south of the town.